 Please especially note that no school should make any plane or hotel reservations until its coach receives confirmation from a Glenbrooks Director (see the “Completing the Initial Entry” portion of the invitation).

-We are utilizing a Mutual Preference Judging system this year in our Varsity CX and Varsity LD divisions.
-We will be steadfast and diligent in making sure judging philosophies are posted and schools have their judge’s names entered online by the deadline in order to make this MPJ system possible – Friday, November 15th by 5 pm (CST).
+We will continue to utilize a Mutual Preference Judging system this year in our Varsity CX and Varsity LD divisions.
+We will be steadfast and diligent in making sure judging philosophies are posted and schools have their judge’s names entered online by the deadline in order to make this MPJ system possible – Friday, November 13th by 5 pm (CST).
 Schools will be charged a $100 penalty for not meeting this deadline.
-If you are interested in hiring out for rounds past your commitment in VCX or VLD ($30 to $40 a round), please contact Tara at firstname.lastname@example.org.
-We hope to have our MPJ system available for you on the morning of Tuesday, November 19th..
+If you are interested in hiring out for rounds past your commitment in VCX or VLD ($30 to $40 a round), please contact Tara Tate at email@example.com.
+We hope to have our MPJ system available for you on the morning of Tuesday, November 16th.
+We will also continue to offer a strike system in Public Forum.

 We will only accept one check per school and one check can only cover one school.
 If this is a problem please email Michael Greenstein at firstname.lastname@example.org

-Varsity,junior varsity, and novice policy debate divisions will be switch-side, cross-examination style, with an 8-3-5 format.
-Varsity debaters should only include your finest competitors.
+Spark Investment Management Varsity, junior varsity, and novice policy debate divisions will be switch-side, cross-examination style, with an 8-3-5 format.
+Spark Investment Management Varsity debaters should only include your finest competitors.
 Only debaters in their first or second year of competition may enter the JV division.
 Only debaters in their first year of competition may enter the novice division.
+This means if your students competed in middle school debate, they CANNOT compete in the novice division.
+If your students have done a year of middle school and a year of high school debate or two years of middle school debate, they CANNOT compete in JV.

-A school may enter a maximum of three (3) teams in varsity and two (2) teams in the junior varsity division.
-A school may enter only one (1) team in the novice division.
+A school may enter a maximum of three (3) teams in Spark Investment Management varsity and two (2) teams in the junior varsity division.
+A school may enter only one (1) team in the novice division, but we will have much more flexibility this year to allow a second team from a school off the wait list this year.
 We have space for approximately 320 teams.
 Policy debaters may not enter any other tournament event.

-There will be seven preliminary rounds in varsity policy.
-Varsity policy will break to double-octafinals.
+There will be seven preliminary rounds in Spark Investment Management varsity policy.
+Spark Investment Management Varsity policy will break to double-octafinals.
 All Saturday and Sunday competition in this event will occur at Glenbrook South High School campus.
 Octafinals and subsequent elimination rounds will take place on Monday at the Renaissance North Shore.

-Lincoln-Douglas will include varsity and the Glenview State Bank junior varsity divisions, with NFL rules and time limits.
-Varsity LD debaters should include only your finest competitors.
+Lincoln-Douglas will include the Spark Investment Managment Varsity and the Glenview State Bank junior varsity divisions, with NSDA rules and time limits.
+Spark Investment Management Varsity LD debaters should include only your finest competitors.
 Only debaters in their first or second year of competition may enter the Glenview State Bank JV division.

-A school may enter a maximum of two (2) debaters in each of the varsity and junior varsity divisions.
-You may email Michael Greenstein if you would like the possibility of entering a 3rd Varsity or JV Lincoln-Douglas debater.
-We will allow 3rd entries in the varsity and JV division if the space allows.
+A school may enter a maximum of four (4) debaters in the Spark Investment Management varsity division and a maximum of four (4) debaters in the Gleniew State Bank junior varsity division.
 Approximately 200 varsity and 100 JV debaters will be accepted for LD competition.
 LD debaters may not enter into any other tournament event.

-The November/December NFL Lincoln-Douglas topic will be used; check the October Rostrum.
+The November/December NSDA Lincoln-Douglas topic will be used; check the October Rostrum.

-There will be seven preliminary rounds in Varsity Lincoln-Douglas.
-Varsity LD will break to double-octafinals.
-Varsity LD competition on Saturday and Sunday will take place at Glenbrook North High School.
+There will be seven preliminary rounds in Spark Investment Management Varsity Lincoln-Douglas.
+Spark Investment Management Varsity LD will break to double-octafinals.
+Spark Investment Management Varsity LD competition on Saturday and Sunday will take place at Glenbrook North High School.
 Octafinals and subsequent elimination rounds will occur on Monday at the Renaissance North Shore.

 There will be six preliminary rounds in the Glenview State Bank JV division of LD.
-Glenview State Bank JV LD competition on Saturday and Sunday will take place at Glenbrook North High School campus.
+Glenview State Bank JV LD competition on Saturday and Sunday will take place at Glenbrook North High School and The Maple School campuses.
 This division will break to double-octafinals, assuming the numbers continue to remain consistent with previous year.
-Semifinals and finals of this division will take place on Monday at the Renaissance North Shore.
+The JV LD division will conclude on Sunday night at Glenbrook North HS.

-Public Forum will be an open division, using NFL rules and time limits.
+Public Forum will be an open division, using NSDA rules and time limits.

 A school may enter a maximum of three (3) public forum teams.
 There is space for approximately 90 teams.
 Public Forum debaters may not enter any other tournament event.

-The November NFL public forum topic will be used; check the October Rostrum.
+The November NSDA public forum topic will be used; check the October Rostrum.

 There will be six preliminary rounds in the Public Forum division.
 The division will break to double octafinals.
-All public forum competition will occur at the Glenbrook South High School campus and conclude on Sunday night.
+All public forum competition will occur at the Glenbrook South High School campus.
+It will conclude on Sunday night.

 There will be multiple chambers of approximately 22 students in each, with semifinal and final sessions.
-NFL rules and time limits will apply; see the NFL website www.nflonline.org for further details.
+NSDA rules and time limits will apply; see the NSDA website www.speechanddebate.org for further details.

-Each school may enter a maximum of eighteen (18) Congressional debaters.
+Each school may enter a maximum of twenty (20) Congressional debaters.
 The Glenbrooks tabroom staff will apportion the chambers and assign committees.
 Congressional debaters may not enter any other event.

-Please see the template for Congress legislation on the NFL website at: http://www.nflonline.org/CoachingResources.
+Please see the template for Congress legislation on the NSDA website at: http://www.speechanddebate.org/congress.
 Legislation is expected to be of sound quality and the tournament personnel reserve the right to exclude legislation that does not meet that standard.
 Legislative packets will be posted on the website for each participating school to download by October 23rd.
 Since the packets may be large, they cannot be faxed.

 Congressional Debate competition will conclude on Sunday and will be held at the Glenbrook South High School campus.